pasqal-io/pyqtorch/docs/differentiation.md

 !!! warning "Usage restrictions"
     At the moment, circuits with one or more Scale or HamiltonianEvolution operations are not supported.
+    They should be handled differently as GPSR requires operations to be of the form presented below.
-    Also, circuits with operations sharing a same parameter name are also not supported.
+    Also, circuits with operations sharing a same parameter name are also not supported as such cases are handled by our other Python package for differentiable digital-analog quantum programs Qadence which uses pyqtorch as a backend.
+Qadence convert circuits to use different parameter names when applying GPSR.

 For this, we define the differentiable function as quantum expectation value